fkaduk/kobodeck/README.md

 Those are known issues with the program.
 There are also `XXX` markers in the source code that show other issues that need to be checked.

+### Logging

+Debugging this script is hard.
+There are no logs and it's been mostly tested on the commandline so far.
+There are tips on how to debug `udev`, below, but we should have a more readily accessible logfile.

 ### Wifi trigger

 Right now, the program needs to be ran by hand.
 The sync script that